SeHarrys/pfire/README.md

 # pfire iptables script

-    pfire a simple script to iptables, the configuration is in json format
+    Simple script to iptables, the configuration is in json format

     Services TCP & UDP depends on the police used